Hiking in Toro Negro Forest

 Basics of Hiking in Toro Negro Forest

 Though there are various forest regions in Toro Negro, all of the hiking trails are located in one area.
 That would be near the administration office / ranger station on Route 143 KM 32.4 in Villalba.
-The office is open Monday- Friday, and they will supply you with maps and other info about the forest and trees (all in Spanish).
-Note 8/14- One of our readers said no one is working here anymore- so print out this article and bring it with you as a map.
+The office is possibly open Monday- Friday, and they will tell you about the trails and other info about the forest and trees (all in Spanish).
+Trails are now marked on All Trails.
+Print them out as you may not have signal in the forest.

 There are really only about 6.75 miles of trails all total, so with an early enough start, a little planning and the stamina, you can hike all of the trails in a day.
 We didn’t hike on all of the trails — we only hiked about 4.9 miles the day we went.
 But there was still plenty of daylight left.